McGill-MMA-EnterpriseAnalytics/VestiaireCollective_Demand_Forecasting/README.md

 Despite trying multiple workarounds—including assigning Owner and Contributor roles to different team members across the Azure subscription—the MLflow tracking functionality could not be fully enabled for the AutoML runs.
 This was primarily due to insufficient access to modify workspace-level diagnostic settings and restricted access to default storage accounts.

 As a result, AutoML run artifacts are not automatically logged via MLflow in this implementation.
 All other model results, metrics, and evaluations are saved locally and documented manually within the notebooks.

+## Dependency Management

+This project uses [Poetry](https://python-poetry.org/) for dependency and environment management.

+To install all required packages (based on the `pyproject.toml` and locked versions in `poetry.lock`), run:

+(bash)
+poetry install

+This ensures full reproducibility of the development environment.

+To activate the virtual environment:

+(bash)
+poetry shell

+---
+## Containerized Model Deployment (FastAPI + Docker)
+The trained model is served via a FastAPI app containerized with Docker.

+1. Build the Docker Image: (bash) docker build -f Dockerfile_predicting -t vestiaire_predict .

+2. Run the Container: (bash) docker run -p 8000:8000 vestiaire_predict

+3. Access the Swagger UI: http://localhost:8000/docs

+This will load the Swagger interface where you can interact with the /predict endpoint to test predictions.